apache/airflow/.github/SECURITY.rst

 of selected PMC members that are interested in looking at, discussing about and fixing the security issues, but it can also include committers and non-committer contributors that are not PMC members yet and have been approved by the PMC members in a vote.
-You can request to be added to the team by sending a message to private@airflow.apache.org, however, the team should be small and focused on solving security issues, so the requests will be evaluated on-case-by-case and the team size will be kept relatively small, limited to only actively security-focused contributors.
+You can request to be added to the team by sending a message to private@airflow.apache.org.
+However, the team should be small and focused on solving security issues, so the requests will be evaluated on-case-by-case and the team size will be kept relatively small, limited to only actively security-focused contributors.